Goldorion/Fabric-Generator-MCreator/README.md

 ## Features
 - Advancement (Mostly complete, procedure triggered advancements don't work)

-- Armor (Mostly complete, custom 3D models don't work) (Not all sounds are included because mappings are not finished.
+- Armor (Mostly complete, custom 3D models don't work) **To don't get an error, you have to select a sound.**
+  (Not all sounds are included because mappings are not finished.
 Any help is welcome.)

 - Block (Only basic blocks can be made with some parameters.)